-LT Scott Cheney-Peters is a surface warfare officer in the U.S. Navy and the former editor of Surface Warfare magazine.
+LT Scott Cheney-Peters is a surface warfare officer in the U.S. Navy Reserve and the former editor of Surface Warfare magazine.
 He is the founding director of the Center for International Maritime Security and holds a master’s degree in National Security and Strategic Studies from the U.S. Naval War College.

 The opinions and views expressed in this post are his alone and are presented in his personal capacity.
 They do not necessarily represent the views of U.S. Department of Defense or the U.S. Navy.